 Learn more: https://blog.hrflow.ai/hr-software-companies-why-structuring-your-data-is-crucial-for-your-business/

-- Second Enrichment+ Scoring: on the top of this structured data, we built a general layer based on the millions of career paths we analysed
+- Second Enrichment+ Scoring: on top of this structured data, we built a general layer based on the millions of career paths we analyzed

-- Third Custom Scoring: a custom layer based on the internal data of the company and feedbacks from the recruiters to fit its specific needs regarding culture and requirements.
+- Third Custom Scoring: a custom layer based on the internal data of the company and feedback from the recruiters to fit its specific needs regarding culture and requirements.

 - Fourth Revealing: explaining the evidence behind every recommendation taken by our algorithms.